 Today we walk through lots of beautiful villages and nice green scenery around.
 Friendly people and terrace field are nice attraction for today.
 After passing many ups and down we arrive small settlement at Bhandar for the overnight.

-The day begins with a long but gradual climb to the Lamjura la pass at 3530m / 11,543 ft.
+The day begins with a long but gradual climb to the Lamjura la pass at 3,530m / 11,543 ft.
 There you are rewarded with frost and often snow along the trail in winter or with flowering rhododendrons in the spring.
 Goyem located at 3300m.
-The pass is the highest point between Jiri and Namche Bazaar, there you have good lunch stop.
-From the top you descend to Tragdobuk at 2860m, then to the pretty Sherpa village of Junbesi.
+The pass is the highest point between Jiri and Namche Bazaar, there you have a good lunch stop.
+From the top, you descend to Tragdobuk at 2,860m, then to the pretty Sherpa village of Junbesi.
 Overnight at guesthouse.

-Today we climb to a ridge at 3080m, from where Everest slowly begins to appear in front of your eyes, then walk to Salung (2650m).
+Today we climb to a ridge at 10,102 ft, from where Everest slowly begins to appear in front of your eyes, then walk to Salung (2,650m).
 From Junbesi the trail leads to the hospital and airstrip at Phaplu and the district headquarters and bazaar at Salleri.
 Leaving Salung, we make our way descending to the Ringmo Khola at 2650m.
-We make a short climb from Ringmo Khola that takes us to the 3071m Trakshindo pass, then the trail drops down pass the monastery of the same name, on to Nuntala at 2320m.
+We make a short climb from Ringmo Khola that takes us to the 3071m Trakshindo pass, then the trail drops down pass the monastery of the same name, on to Nuntala at 2,320m.
 Overnight at guesthouse.

-The trail climbs for about an hour after Puiyan to a ridge at 2800m, then up to another ridge.
+The trail climbs for about an hour after Puiyan to a ridge at 2,800m, then up to another ridge.
 Passing through Lukla Airport follow a gentle climb up the mountainside on the left bank of the Dudh Koshi River.
-Along the way you will have a view of Mt Nupla (5885m), Kusum Kangaru (6367m) and the Mount Kwongde Range.
+Along the way, you will have a view of Mt Nupla (5885m), Kusum Kanguru (6,367m) and the Mount Kwongde Range.
 We then take an easy walk for about three hours to reach Tuk Tok village where we stay for overnight.

-The trail climbs from the riverbed on the left bank into the mountain, through a forest to Chumoa.
 We continue along the trail with many ups and downs; cross a stream, and pass by the tiny village Monjo.
 We then come to Sagarmatha National Park office where a park entrance fee is to pay.
 We follow a short walk along the riverbed of this valley where the major river meets each other.
-Crossing over the Hillary bridge, trek begin steep ascent to Namche Bazar.
-On the way, we would have excellent views of Everest (8848m) and Lhotse (8516m.).
-Surrounded on three sides by mountain ranges, Namche Bazar (3440m) is a central hub of the area for food, trekking gears and other necessary goods.
+Crossing over the Hillary bridge, the trek begins steep ascent to Namche Bazar.
+On the way, we would have excellent views of Everest (8,848m) and Lhotse (8,516m.).
+Surrounded on three sides by mountain ranges, Namche Bazar (3,440m) is a central hub of the area for food, trekking gears and other necessary goods.

 We trek from Tyangboche to Dingboche (4260 m.).
 Leaving Tyangboche at the backdrop, we descend through a rhododendron forest and enter Deboche.
 Crossing a suspension bridge at Imja Khola, we head towards Minlinggo and inter Imjatse Valley beneath the mighty peaks of Ama Dablam, Nuptse and Lhotse.
 We finally come to Dingboche.